Toffee Shortbread Cookies

-Buttery shortbread cookies that are filled with crunchy toffee bits.
+Buttery shortbread cookies filled with crunchy toffee bits.

 Servings 36 (approx 3 dozen cookies)